mjpritchard/test-decap-help/content/docs/data-transfer/globus-connect-personal.md

 ./globusconnectpersonal
 {{</command>}}

+(see links above for details of how to install without the graphical user interface, if you need to)

 Complete the installation using the setup key.
 If a graphical environment is detected, a window will appear, to guide you through the steps.
 If not, text prompts will appear.